Kill Creek Park is the third and newest regional park

 Annual Natural Christmas Tree Recycling Starts December 26

 Recycling helps the environment and JCPRD will help you do your part - for free.
-Each year JCPRD collects natural Christmas trees from 7:00 a.m. to 8:00 p.m., Dec.
-26 through mid-January in the parking lots of the Shawnee Mission Park Marina, Heritage Park Marina and the Kill Creek Marina.
-Only natural Christmas trees, please.
-No yard waste.
+Each year JCPRD collects natural Christmas trees from late December through mid-January.
+The drop-off sites are the parking lots of the The Theatre in the Park, Heritage Park Marina and Kill Creek Park Marina.
+Only natural Christmas trees, please, and no yard waste is allowed.
+There is no charge for the recycling.
+For more information call (913) 888-4713.

 To check for possible park or trail